green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 You can check if everything is working fine by running `docker stats`.
 It should connect to the docker daemon and output a view with container-id, name, and stats, which should all be empty for now.

 ### Rootless mode
-The Green Metrics Tool is currently designed to work only with Docker in rootless mode.
+The Green Metrics Tool (GMT) is currently designed to work only with Docker in rootless mode.

 If your docker daemon currently does not run in rootless mode please follow the heregiven instructions.